StudentVue/SynergyServer/README.md

 So far, it only supports some background methods and StudentVue messages.

-Current, I'm hosting an instance at [studentvue1.kaijchang.com](https://studentvue1.kaijchang.com/), but the uptime might be flaky.
+Currently, I'm hosting an instance at [studentvue1.kaijchang.com](https://studentvue1.kaijchang.com/), but the uptime might be flaky.

 ## Running an Instance